Bytez-com/docs/about.md

 # About Us
 ## Our background

-Bytez started as community project out of [NeurIPS](https://en.wikipedia.org/wiki/Conference_on_Neural_Information_Processing_Systems).
-Thank you, Lee Campbell, who believed in us during idea stage.
+Bytez started as a community project out of [NeurIPS](https://en.wikipedia.org/wiki/Conference_on_Neural_Information_Processing_Systems).
+Thank you, Lee Campbell, who believed in us during the idea stage.
 Thank you to the volunteers at [NeurIPS](https://neurips.cc/), [CVPR](https://cvpr.thecvf.com/), and the entire ML community.
 Your support and your contributions are the foundation of Bytez and the future of open science.

 ## Our mission

 The mission of Bytez is to make open source AI easy to discover, understand, and use.

-We've already transformed [research papers](https://arxiv.org/pdf/1706.03762) into [interactive media](https://bytez.com/docs/arxiv/1706.03762/paper).
-Now, we are running verified benchmarks on models.
-This makes every model directly comparable for the first time ever.

 We believe there is an opportunity to make open models as trusted and ready-to-use as closed models, to the benefit of all developers and researchers.